alteryx/evalml/docs/source/api_reference.rst

 Regressors
 -----------

-Regressors learn from input data to predict a real output value.
+Regressors are models which can be trained to predict a target value from input data.

 .. autosummary::
     :toctree: generated